tanvir-robin/Google-ML-Subject-Segmentation-Flutter/README.md

 ```

 > The project must be run on a real device to work on.
 This plugin doesn't support running on emulators.
-> Connect your real device via a USB cable and choose it on the device panel
+> Connect your real device via USB cable and choose it on device panel

 Run the project